AANC FAQ: Eviction Moratorium & Liability

 The following general information is not legal advice and should not be relied on as such.
 Also, the following information is subject to change as both the federal and state rules, orders and laws are subject to change.

-Properties that are not designated as covered properties under the CARES Act, can file for eviction for nonpayment, with the exception to June rent.
-Under executive order 142 landlords are prohibited from filing for nonpayment between May 30th and June 20th.
-Landlord’s must enter into reasonable payment arrangement to payoff rent due during the effective period for six-months, so they must allow payment plans through December 21, 2020 Additionally, the landlord cannot charge a late fee for June 2020 rent.
+Properties that are not designated as "Covered Properties" under the CARES Act, can file for eviction for nonpayment, with the exception to June rent.
+Under Executive Order 142 landlords are prohibited from filing for nonpayment between May 30th and June 20th.
+Landlords must enter into reasonable payment arrangement to payoff rent due between May 30th and June 20th allowing for six-month repayment period.
+Thus, landlords must allow payment plans extending through at least December 21, 2020 Additionally, the landlord cannot charge a late fee for June 2020 rent.

-The federal CARES Act eviction moratorium ends July 25th for covered properties, unless the property is in loan forbearance.
+The federal CARES Act eviction moratorium ends July 25th for Covered Properties, unless the property is in loan forbearance.
 The CARES Act further requires landlords to provide tenants a 30-day notice to vacate prior to filing for eviction which cannot be sent prior to July 26, or later if the property is in loan forbearance.
-The earliest a landlord can file under the CARES Act is August 25th
+The earliest a landlord can file under the CARES Act is August 25th if the notice to vacate was provided on July 26th.

 The CARES Act defines a “covered property” as a property that: (1) participates in a “covered housing program” as defined by the Violence Against Women Act (VAWA) (as amended through the 2013 reauthorization); (2) participates in the “rural housing voucher program under section 542 of the Housing Act of 1949”; (3) has a federally backed mortgage loan; or (4) has a federally backed multifamily mortgage loan.
 See Sec.
 4024(a)(2)

 Not until at least December 22, 2020.
 Executive Order 142 prohibits landlords from filing for nonpayment during the effective period May 30th- June 20th.
-Under this order, tenants have the opportunity to make reasonable payment arrangements with a six-month repayment period.
+Under this order, tenants have the opportunity to make reasonable payment arrangements with a six (6) month repayment period..

-Under executive order 142 late fees, interest, and other penalties cannot be applied during the covered period of the order (May 30th -June 20th).
-If a tenant had existing interest, fees, or other penalties when this Executive Order came into effect, all accumulation of additional interest, fees, or other penalties is paused during the Effective Period.
+Under Executive Order 142 late fees, interest, and other penalties cannot be applied during the covered period of the order (May 30th -June 20th).
+If a tenant had existing in fees, or other penalties when this Executive Order came into effect, fees, or other penalties are paused from My 30th - June 20th.

 As of June 30th, the Sheriff offices can resume carrying out writs of possession.